The Heart Stuff

 Christians don't pray to the Spirit to confess their sins nor do they plea to the Spirit for forgiveness.
 As Jesus taught in the Lord's Prayer, such prayers go to the Father, so that the Son may step in for us now as He did when on earth.
-The different persons of the Trinity are most involved in different things.
+The different persons of the Trinity are most involved in different parts of it.
 The Spirit moves you to turn to God in prayer and repentance, brings to your mind that there is hope in doing so, and makes you aware of the truth and the need.
 The Spirit prays with you, and when you reach the point where your praying becomes too much for you, the Spirit picks it up and keeps it running, "with sighs too deep for words".
 But don't think rigidly about these roles.
 All of the triune God is at work in your prayers.
 If you pray to the Spirit, God responds just as well as if you prayed to the Father.
 The pattern is there not for God, but for us and our own feeble grasp of the mysteries of how God hears us.
 All talk of the role of the Holy Spirit in prayer is the same way: it's part of a much more complex, 'bigger' reality the Spirit leads us into.

 There is a difference between praying to the Spirit and praying in the Spirit.
 Both have their place.
 Praying in the Spirit is, in traditionalist terms, what happens after you pray to the Father who then sends the Spirit into you.
 If that sounds like a splitting of hairs to you, well, it has sounded like that to many praying believers over the centuries, and especially so today to Charismatics.
 They believe that the Spirit is already present in believers in such a way that praying in the Spirit is more a matter of opening up and letting that already-present Spirit get a good grip on you while you pray, so that the Spirit can pray with you.